larsbrinkhoff/its-presentation/PITCHME.md

 ### Beginnings

 - First version 1967
+- At the MIT AI lab
-- Reaction against CTSS and Multics
+- Alternative to CTSS and Multics
 - For the PDP-6 computer
-- At the MIT AI lab

 <img src="pics/PDP-6.jpg" width="40%"></img>